Please note that Tapas no longer supports Internet Explorer.

 "Oh!
 Are you thinking of going to the Fairy Festival, Kaden?"

+He jerked around, startled by the bright, fresh voice that spoke from behind him.
 A young lady smiled when he turned, softly curving her pale cherry eyes.
 There was a softness in them that he wasn't used to.

 "You are..." started Kaden uncertainly, narrowing his gaze.

-However, she revealed no fear, and treated him as she would any other.
+However, she revealed no fear and treated him as she would any other.
 "My name is Nicola Akasha.
 It's a pleasure to meet you, Kaden."

 lukiyo_224